samsung

-It’ll stay alive for two days straight, but probably of no use if you are expecting flagship camera performance.
+It’ll stay alive for two days straight, but don’t expect flagship-level camera performance.

 By